Temperature checks, empty terraces as Union host Bayern - France 24

 Otherwise, the streets around the stadium were quiet.

-In the woods around the stadium, mounted police patrolled to make sure no fans were gathering.
+In the woods behind the ground, mounted police patrolled to make sure no fans were gathering.

+"Right now, that's not possible, but I wanted to at least do something to console my son.

+"It's good there is football at all, but sad we can't be in the stadium."

-The compact Union stadium, renovated in 2009 with the help of 2,300 fans who donated their building skills, usually holds 22,000 for a home game.
+The compact Union ground, renovated in 2009 with the help of 2,300 fans who donated their building skills, usually holds 22,000 for a home game.

 Noisy fans provide a cauldron-like atmosphere to intimidate visiting teams, yet for Sunday's visit of Bayern only a maximum of 300 people, mainly players, officials and media, were allowed in.